Composer117/Smart_Trash-Sort_Bin/README.md

 A Capstone project based on object classification to segregate waste into recyclable or compost material.
 Run classify_image main function to download inception model and then run main_app.

-Adding motor code and linking it to main is pending
+This is the code to classify the waste product.